How Much Does A Rook Piercing Hurt? – Pain Guide

 Ways To Deal With Rook Piercing Pain

 Fortunately, there are a lot of great ways to deal with the pain of rook piercings.
-A lot of them involve preparing for the piercing itself in a way that will make you comfortable and take your focus off of the pain itself.
+A lot of them involve preparing for the piercing itself in a way that will make you feel at ease and take your focus off of the pain itself.

 Depending on how you like to relax, listening to music can often be a great choice.
-It's also usually very smart to take a friend, family member, or another person that can put you at ease into the piercing room with you.
+Secondly, it’s usually very smart to take a friend or family member that can comfort you, while you are having the procedure done.
 Make sure to ask your piercing specialist first, of course.

 Your mind is a huge contributor to any painful experience and can also help you deal with pain in a much more effective way.
 Try to think positively and make sure that you’ve learned about the piercing process ahead of time.
 There’s nothing more unnerving than the unknown, after all!